-That is why my kids and I head to the beach any chance we get!
+That is why my kids and I head to the beach any chance!
 We most often end up in San Diego due to the driving distance from our home West of Phoenix.

 Since my kids were tiny, exploring nature and the creatures we can find in their natural habitats has been one of their favorite past times.
 That’s why when they discovered the magic of tide pools, they were hooked, and my guess is, for life.

 Their first experience was at a local zoo where they were able to put their fingers in and gently touch the creatures in the man-made tide pools.
 That led me to investigate finding natural tide pools for them to explore when we were in San Diego, and that led to one of the most amazing discoveries for us, the La Jolla Tide Pools.

 Tide pools are shallow pools of water that are found in rock and hard sand formations when the tide moves in and out on a beach.
 When it rolls out, it leaves the small plant and animal life in the small pools that are visible when the water is gone.

 If you are visiting Legoland while in the area